Top 10 Linux Alternatives to Adobe Premiere

 Whilst Adobe products dominate the commercial market, for those on a smaller budget or wanting something a little different there are numerous high quality products available for Linux, many of which operate through the GNU open license system and thus come at the wonderful price of free!

-The below is the basic tutorial of Adobe Premiere, if you're just a beginner of video editing software, you can start with Wondershare Filmora (originally Wondershare Video Editor), which is a powerful but easy-to-use for green hands.
+Below are best alternatives to Adobe Premiere for Linux, if you use Windows or Mac as well, you can start with Wondershare Filmora, which is a powerful yet easy-to-use for green hands.
 Download the free trail version below.

 Top 10 Linux Alternatives to Adobe Premiere